 Learn how to draw an octopus.
 Step-by-step easy octopus drawing tutorial.
 Draw a semi-realistic-looking octopus from a simple oval and a few squiggly lines.

 The drawing is a semi-realistic looking octopus, made cute by the large cartoony eyes.
 An octopus is surprisingly easy to draw – one large oval for the head and many squiggly tentacles.
 To add some depth and detail to our drawing, we show some of the underbelly suction cups on the tentacles as they twist.

-Let's start drawing our octopus with a simple oval.
-Draw it tilted to one side.
-This will be the octopus's head and mantle - the large part behind the head that holds all of the octopus's organs.
+Let’s start our octopus drawing with a simple oval, slightly tilted to one side.
+This will be the octopus’s head and mantle – the large part behind the head that holds all of the octopus’s organs.

 Next, draw two large, bulging eyes.
 These are just small circles placed on the head, with another half-moon arc to mark off the pupils.

 Then split the bottom arc into five roughly equal parts with four straight marks.
 These will be the guidelines for the first five tentacles.